Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Experiments

+The comparison between the above methods and our MCAN model demonstrates the effectiveness of different methods for characterizing the dynamic spatiotemporal correlations.
+Note that although there are some works considering multiple types of spatial correlations \cite{geng2019spatiotemporal,pan2019urban}, these methods are not suitable as baselines because the input (features) suggested in these methods cannot be obtained based on our datasets.

-To enable the baselines to work on traffic data with heterogeneous sampling rate, the replace operation and CPA of the embedding component in the HSC model are applied to the baselines, which enable them to incorporate information of neighbors with various sampling frequency (i.e. baselines (4),(5),(6),(7)).
-Baselines (1), (2), and (3) don't consider spatial correlations, thus the heterogeneity has little influences to them.
-All the road segments are clustered such that the road segments in the same cluster are with the same observation frequency, and a separate model is built for road segments with the same speed frequency. {The hyperparameters of the baselines are optimized using grid search method to ensure a good fit of the data.}
+Baselines (1), (2), (3) and (8) don't consider spatial correlations, thus the heterogeneity has little influences to them.
+All the road segments are clustered such that the road segments in the same cluster are with the same observation frequency, and a separate model is built for road segments with the same time frequency.
+Baselines (4),(5),(6),(7),(9) (10) and our ablation version MCAN-nhte applied same time frequency (5 minutes) for all road segments in Singapore dataset. { For Beijing dataset, we test all baselines and our ablation version, using the same time frequency, i.e., 15 minutes.
+It is worth nothing that no weather conditions are included in this dataset, hence we remove both embedding component in HSC module and LSTM in Contextual Factor Module in the ablation version. } The hyperparameters of the baselines are optimized using grid search method to ensure a good fit of the data.